 The basic unit of time intended for correlation with Earth-based clocks is the second.
 The basic unit of time represented by the value of the T-Field is required to be defined in the metadata.
 The metadata also defines the epoch of the time and the number of octets of basic and fractional time units.
 This metadata can be provided by the P-field if self-identification is employed or by metadata external to the P-field.

-The CCSDS-Recommended epoch is that of 1958 January 1 (TAI) and the recommended time unit is the second, using TAI as reference time scale, for use as a level 1 time code.
+The epoch is a managed parameter.

+NOTES:

 This time code is not UTC-based and leap-second corrections do not apply.

+Many missions define the epoch to be 1958-01-01T00:00:00.000000 (TAI).

 P-FIELD Description

 Octet 1 (mandatory if P-Field is used)